AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/quiz-properties.md

     ![](assets/quiz-properties.png){width="650" align="left"}

 - Ensure the quiz title and introduction are not left blank when authoring the quiz, as they appear on the first slide of the published quiz.
-If removed by mistake, you can restore them using the **Add quiz title** and **Add quiz intro** toggle buttons.
+If removed by mistake, you can restore them by selecting the **Add quiz title** and **Add quiz intro** options.
 - You can enable grading for your quiz by turning on the **Graded quiz** toggle.
 Once enabled, you can choose the grading method, either percentage-based or absolute, and define the passing criteria accordingly.

     ![](assets/quiz-grading.png){width="350" align="left"}